How much does a Construction Manager make?

 Cordoba Corporation

 Cordoba Corporation offers Construction Manager jobs with a focus on commercial and industrial projects.
-They operate in the United States, with a strong presence in the Midwest.
-Their projects include factories, warehouses, and office buildings.
+They operate in the United States, primarily in California.

 -